cherryramatisdev/my_brain/A single query language to rule them all! How to explore multiple data types.md

 ## Conclusion

-Exploring data is something that I always strive to be fast and precise with, but as soon as the query became too arcane, I had to drop into a Python script.
-Having such open-source ideas around unifying data exploration is really cool and should be checked out!
+When it comes to exploring data, I always aim to be efficient and accurate.
+However, there are times when the query becomes too complex, and that's when I turn to a Python script.
+It's remarkable to see the abundance of open-source concepts that aim to bring together data exploration.
+If you're interested in optimizing your data exploration process, these resources are definitely worth exploring!
+May the force be with you 🍒